theszerdi/DayZ-Missions/README.md

 DayZ-Missions by TheSzerdi
 =============

+<h1>This is outdated, check here for latest: https://github.com/lazyink/DayZ-Missions</h1>
 <h3>This version edited by lazyink for Chernarus.
 It <i>should</i> work.
 Good luck.</h3>
 <h4>You may need to customize the weapons loadouts for the NPC's and fillBoxes.sqf -- Also, you may need to change which vehicles spawn for major missions SM4, SM5, and SM6</h4>